fixongbg/mame0.274_cv1k_nonag_fix/README.md

 # mame 0.274 - cv1k and nonag fix
-Downloads latest GroovyMAME build.
 Re-enables akatana and ddpsdoj support.
 Removes warnings aka no nag screen.
-<br>This is for Arch Linux - GroovyArcade
+<br>This guide is tailored to Arch Linux running GroovyArcade but you can still use these files when compiling in other distros.

 Download prerequisistes:
 ```